JohannesBuchner/PyMultiNest/README.rst

 Q: Python callback functions are too slow!
 -------------------------------------------
-If you really identified that your callback functions are too slow, even when using the usual tricks (numpy, etc.), you can just program them into cnest.c, effectively making them part of the cnest library.
+If you really identified that your callback functions are too slow, even when using the usual tricks (numpy, etc.), you can implement and compile them as C functions.

 You still have the neat python interface (default parameters, etc.), but achieve full execution speed, as only native code is executed while